Props3D/dredd-lawgiver/README.md

  3. Upload the sketch to the Arduino
  4. Open the Serial Monitor.
 Set baud rate 115200, set send with Newline or Both NL & CR.
  5. Enter command: 00
-   a. you should see output like: AA 08 00 00 00 00 00 00 00 0A
+    - you should see output like: AA 08 00 00 00 00 00 00 00 0A
  6. Enter command: 15 7F 00 01 02 03 04 05 06
-   a.
-This tells the boards to autoload 7 records and which trained slots to load
+    - This tells the boards to autoload 7 records and which trained slots to load
  7. Enter command: 00
-   a. you should see output like: AA 08 00 00 00 00 00 7F 00 0A
+    - you should see output like: AA 08 00 00 00 00 00 7F 00 0A

 If you can't get the autoload feature configured, you could uncomment code in the EasyVoice.begin() function to manually load each record on startup.
 Recommend avoiding this if possible, it may slow the startup sequence